-Thanks to TNT, the wing has more safety and performance, but this means being more careful with the material.
+Thanks to TNT and the RAM system, the wing has more safety and performance, but this means being more careful with the material.
 If any Nitinol rod is damaged, they are easily replaceable.

 The fabric and the lines do not need to be washed.
 If they become dirty, clean them with a soft damp cloth, using only water.
 Do not use detergents or other chemicals.